Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 **This is a complete, production-ready ML pipeline built on Databricks, covering:**

-- Data Management with Unity Catalog (secure, versioned Delta tables)
+- Data Management with Unity Catalog (secure and versioned Delta tables)

-- Exploratory Analysis to uncover attrition trends by Job Role, Income and Daily Rate, and Promotion History
+- Exploratory Data Analysis to uncover attrition trends by Job Role, Job Level, Income, Career Trajectory and Satisfaction level.

-- Feature Selection using
+- Feature Selection using Chi Square and T - testing, Feature Importance from Random Forest.

-- Model Development with Logistic Regression, Random Forest XGBoost.

-- Explainability using SHAP for transparent and trustworthy decisions.

-- Model Tracking with MLflow (parameters, metrics, artifacts, comparison)
+- Model Development with Logistic Regression, Random Forest XGBoost and Model Tracking with MLflow (parameters, metrics, artifacts, comparison)

- - Each stage of the pipeline was built for reproducibility, scalability, and interpretability.
+- Each stage of the pipeline was built for reproducibility, scalability, and used SHAP for interpretability.

 ---